Democrats’ massive rewrite of America’s election laws dies in GOP filibuster

 Democrats labeled the bill the “For the People Act,” but the strictly partisan debate belied that ambitious name.
 Each party accused the other of trying to rig elections in their favor.

-Democratic leaders promised liberal activists that it was a concrete chance to rebuke former President Donald Trump’s unproven claims that the election last year was “stolen” from him.
+Democratic leaders promised liberal activists a concrete chance to rebuke former President Donald Trump for his unproven claims that the election last year was “stolen” from him.

 Party leaders also billed it as a way to overturn election laws adopted this year in Republican-led states.
 Critics said the laws would make it harder for minorities to vote, hurting the chances of Democratic candidates.